YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 You can simply run main function in T-SVD directory to test T-SVD algorithm.

+For more API details, please refer to the tensor.h file.

 For the float preccision version, you can go to float directory;